appcues/appcues-ios-sdk/README.md

 #### Cocoapods

-1. Add the pod to your Podfile (The pre-release version needs to be explicitly included until 1.0.0 is released)
+1. Add the pod to your Podfile
     ```rb
-    pod 'Appcues', '1.0.0-beta.4'
+    pod 'Appcues'
     ```
 2. In Terminal, run
    ```sh